Nevertheless-Space/flux-console/README.md

   - All the KUBECONFIG Contexts containing all the words will be returned

 The search will be triggered by the `ENTER` button pression.

+## Utils

+### get-latest-version.ps1

+Using the Powershell script located [here](./utils/get-latest-version.ps1), getting the latest versions will be easier.

+The script will: **delete everything in the running folder** except itself, and then download the latest version.
+So, <u>put the script (without changing its name) in a folder together with the NTL Flux Console only</u>.

+Usage:
+1. Be sure the NTL Flux Console is closed
+2. Run the script
+3. Open the new NTL Flux Console